nicholaspatrickhill/PepperApp/README.md

-**PepperApp** is my capstone project for Code Kentucky's Software Development Course 2.
+**PepperApp** was created by Nick Hill in 2023 as a capstone project for Code Kentucky's Software Development Course 2.
-PepperApp was developed to help me manage information about hot peppers and their Scoville Heat Unit ratings.
+The application helps useers manage information about hot peppers and their Scoville Heat Unit ratings, making it easy to recall, update and maintain this data.
-I grow hot peppers and make hot sauce and other pepper products and am constantly seeking out this information from various sources.
-PepperApp helps me quickly recall, update and maintain this data.

 ### FEATURES
 The following items from the Feature List are implemented: